Quasiparticle cooling algorithms for quantum many-body state preparation: Quasiparticle cooling protocol

 \subsubsection{Step-wise cooling protocol (SCP)}

-In the first strategy, one aims to resonantly remove single quasiparticles from the system, by approximately matching auxiliary excitation quasienergy $\pi h$ to a value $\epsilon$ within the quasiparticle band, $\Delta<\epsilon<\Delta + W$, where $\Delta$ is the single-particle quasienergy gap and $W$ is the bandwidth.
-The function is kept constant, therefore giving a `step' pulse for $1\leq \tau \leq T$.
+The auxiliary quasienergy is matched to the quasiparticle band, $\Delta<\pi h<\Delta + W$, and the function is kept constant, therefore giving a `step' pulse for $1\leq \tau \leq T$.
 We will refer to this approach as the {\it step-wise cooling protocol (SCP)}.

-\end{textframe} We note that the SCP is the strategy used in Ref.~\cite{mi2024stable}.
+\end{textframe} The SCP was the strategy used in the experiment of Ref.~\cite{mi2024stable}.
 The filter function corresponding to the SCP gives, up to a phase factor,